Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow: Acknowledgements

 A significant difference between the autobiographical and imagined stories is in the proportion of minor events, as identified through human annotations (Fig. \ref{fig:three-figure}).
-The minor events are non-hypothesized, concrete details of the stories that are noted as expected but typically not part of the general schema of the story topic.
-The minor events have local saliency and are detectable only with computation of \bagChainName with a one sentence history.
+The minor events tend to be non-hypothesized, concrete details of the stories that are noted as expected but typically not part of the general schema of the story topic.
+The minor events have local saliency and can be identified only with computation of \bagChainName with a one sentence history.
 These events often contain words on biological processes and social references.
 As an example, a minor event in a recalled story on the same topic as the example above is that "\textit{I was feeling kind of low due to not seeing many of my friends anymore due to everyone being busy with their schedule, and work being a little slow was also on my mind.}" and in an imagined story was that "\textit{For the first few weeks I got nothing and no activity, then about a month ago animals came.}"

-We found that sentences annotated as describing salient events tend to have more concrete words, first-person references, social words, and words related to cognitive processes, biological processes, core drives and needs, and relativity to time, space, and motion.
-A subset of these observations has been previously reported in studies on detection of salient events \cite[a.k.a., event boundaries;][]{kurby2008segmentation}.
+Shedding some new light on the nature of salient events, we found that sentences annotated as describing salient events tend to have more concrete words, first-person references, social words, and words related to cognitive processes, biological processes, core drives and needs, and relativity to time, space, and motion.
+Only a subset of these observations, including the change in time, character, and space, has been previously reported in studies on detection of salient events to mark an event boundary \cite{kurby2008segmentation}.
 We also observed that the length of stories showed small differences among the story types.
-This observation on length is congruent with the understanding that the stories that rely largely on commonsense are generally shorter \cite{thorndyke1977cognitive,kintsch1978role}.
+This observation on length is congruent with the understanding that the stories that rely largely on commonly expected schema are generally shorter \cite{thorndyke1977cognitive,kintsch1978role}.